Century Reserve 21 Year Old Canadian Rye Whisky (2013)

 Posted on December 06, 2013

 In November of 2005, Highwood Distilleries Ltd. finalized the purchase of Potters Distilleries (founded by Ernie Potter in 1958).
 Part of this acquisition, was the purchase of all of the remaining barrel aged stocks of whisky in the Potters facility.
 These barrels of whisky were transferred from the Potters warehouse facilities in Kelowna, B.C. to the newly constructed warehouse facility in High River, Alberta, where they were allowed to continue to age at the foot of the Rocky Mountains on the western edge of the Canadian Prairies.
-The whisky brands which Potters had established (Century and Potters) were added to the Highwood portfolio and have recently been expanded upon.
+The whisky brands which Potters had established (Century and Potters) were added to the Highwood portfolio.

 The Potters Whisky stocks (which were primarily corn-based) have been slowly dwindling.
 To keep the brands maintained (and to grow them) Highwood has for some time been distilling their own corn-based spirit to age at their facilities to blend with the original Potters spirit.
 Thus these brands (Century and Potters) may be undergoing subtle changes in recent years as the combination of aging the distillate on the Western side of Rocky Mountains and the use of Highwood’s corn distillate is sure to be having some effect upon the final taste.

 According to the information provided me when I reviewed this whisky the first time, Century Reserve 21 Year Old Canadian Rye Whisky, is a premium a 21-year-old single grain corn whisky.
 This makes the Century reserve something of a rarity upon the landscape of Canadian Whisky.
-In fact, this spirit may be the last of the Century brands which is bottled from those original Potters Whisky stocks.
 It has been over 3 years since I last reviewed the brand, and I am interested to see what changes may or may not have occurred to those aged stocks since 2010.

 In the Bottle 4/5